Conservative Democrat: 1932–1948: Franklin D. Roosevelt and the New Deal coalition

 The 1932 election brought about a major realignment in political party affiliation.
 Franklin D. Roosevelt forged a coalition of labor unions, liberals, Catholics, African Americans, and southern whites.
 Roosevelt's program for alleviating the Great Depression, collectively known as the New Deal, emphasized only economic issues, and thus was compatible with the views of those who supported the New Deal programs but were otherwise conservative.
 This included the Southern Democrats, who were an important part of FDR's New Deal coalition.
 A number of chairmanships were also held by conservative Democrats during the New Deal years.

 Conservative Democrats came to oppose the New Deal, especially after 1936.
 They included Senator Harry F. Byrd and his powerful state organization in Virginia, Senator Rush Holt Sr., Senator Josiah Bailey, and Representative Samuel B. Pettengill.
 The American Liberty League was formed in 1934, to oppose the New Deal.
 It was made up of wealthy businessmen and conservative Democrats including former Congressman Jouett Shouse of Kansas, former Congressman from West Virginia and 1924 Democratic presidential candidate, John W. Davis, and former governor of New York and 1928 Democratic presidential candidate Al Smith.
 In 1936, former U.S. Assistant Secretary of War, Henry Skillman Breckinridge ran against Roosevelt for the Democratic nomination for president.
 John Nance Garner, of Texas, 32nd Vice President of the United States under Roosevelt, a conservative Southerner, broke with Roosevelt in 1937 and ran against him for the Democratic nomination for president in 1940, but lost.
 By 1938 conservative Democrats in Congress—chiefly from the South—formed a coalition with Republicans that largely blocked liberal domestic policy until the 1960s.

 However, most of the conservative Southern Democrats supported the foreign policy of Roosevelt and Truman.

 Roosevelt tried to purge the more conservative Democrats in numerous states in 1938.
 He especially tried to unseat those up for reelection who defeated his plan to pack the Supreme Court in 1937.
-He failed in nearly all cases, with a major success in defeating John J. O'Connor in Manhattan, a spokesman for big business.
+He failed in nearly all cases, except for a major success in defeating John J. O'Connor in Manhattan, a spokesman for big business.

 A different source of conservative Democratic dissent against the New Deal came from a group of journalists who considered themselves classical liberals and Democrats of the old school, and were opposed to big government programs on principle; these included Albert Jay Nock and John T. Flynn, whose views later became influential in the libertarian movement.